amanshivhare/Event-Registration-System/README.md

 ---

 # Predefined data in the database
+In the database, there are two types of users: ROLE_ADMIN and ROLE_USER.
-There are 2 predefined users as you can see in import.sql file.
+Also, there are 2 predefined users as you can see in import.sql file.

+Regular user is Alice.

+Admin is Admin.

-Alice & Bob and all passwords are 123.
+All passwords are 123.

 ---